Degrees and Certifications:

 Culture plays an important role in the lives of children.
 In knowing my student’s culture or their family’s views, I am better able to understand behaviors and to work together as a team for student achievement.
 Children from diverse backgrounds offer a wide range of learning experiences.

-It is through professional leaderships roles that learning begins in a classroom.
+It is through professional leadership roles that learning begins in the classroom.
 While teaching, I have a purpose to display a positive and professional identity, and to show leadership skills of honesty, creativity, commitment, care, passion, curiosity, confidence, and cooperation.
 I aim to connect my teachings and attitudes to professional standards and ethics, and advocate for each child I am responsible for.

 PHILOSOPHY OF CLASSROOM MANAGEMENT

 Providing positive feedback and reinforcements supports student's success and encourages participation.

 Rules are created together and reviewed to ensure a successful, respectful, and safe community of learners.